magento/merchdocs/src/system/data-import-product-images.md

     {:.no-copy}

     {:.bs-callout-info}
-    Starting with the Magento `2.3.2` release, the path specified in the **Images File Directory** concatenates for import to the images base directory - `<Magento-root-folder>/var/import/images`.
-For earlier Magento releases, you can use a different folder on the Magento server, as long as the path to the folder is specified during the import process.
+    Starting with the Adobe Commerce and Magento Open Source `2.3.2` release, the path specified in the **Images File Directory** concatenates for import to the images base directory - `<Magento-root-folder>/var/import/images`.
+For earlier Adobe Commerce and Magento Open Source releases, you can use a different folder on the Commerce server, as long as the path to the folder is specified during the import process.

 1. In the CSV data, enter the name of each image file to be imported on the correct row, by `sku`, and in the correct column according to image type (`base_image`, `small_image`, `thumbnail_image`, or `additional_images`).